Rural Homes

 Economic Viability and Return on Investment

-The financial viability of PRS investments is under increasing pressure.
-The report reveals that over one-third of landlords achieve a net yield of 3% or less, a figure that barely outpaces inflation and falls short of returns available from other investment vehicles.
+The financial case for PRS investment is weakening.
+Over a third of landlords get a net yield of 3% or less, barely keeping pace with inflation and falling short of returns available from other investments.

 One landlord comments: